The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Vivian Maier?

 When we take portrait photos, we should strive to portray the unique character of our own subjects.
-If we can do this, we’ll capture far more powerful images.
+This will lead to more powerful and evocative images.

 13. Mary Ellen Mark